mautomic/NitrogenSports-Analysis/README.md

 pip install -r requirements.txt
 ```

+#### Update as of January 2020
+NitrogenSports has changed the format of the wager history file, it now downloads as a CSV named MyWagers.csv.

-Download a file from NitrogenSports with your entire wager history, and format it as a .txt in plain text.
-Put the wagers.txt file in the same directory as these scripts and run `python3 analysis.py`.
-You will have to update the analysis.py script for a different filter.
+Put the csv file in the same directory as these scripts and run `python3 analysis.py`.
+You can also load up analysis.py in your preferred editor and run from there.

 ### About
 Although it started out as a personal script and customized specifically for me, I'm expecting this to become a more general tool for anyone.
 Perhaps even generalize it for sportsbooks beyond Nitrogen.